Vimal007Vimal/CyberNinja/README.md

 - Thanks to all contributors who have helped shape CyberNinja
 - Special thanks to the OSINT community for their valuable feedback
-- Built with by the CyberNinja team
+- Built by the CyberNinja team